stsaz/fmedia/README.txt

  Windows: %APPDATA%/Roaming/fmedia/fmedia.conf
  Linux:   $HOME/.config/fmedia/fmedia.conf

-Settings for a module must be in format "so.module.key value", e.g. to overwrite the global OGG Vorbis encoding quality you should write: ogg-vorbis.encode.quality "70"
+Settings for a module must be in format "so.module.key value", e.g. to overwrite the global setting for OGG Vorbis encoding quality you should write: ogg-vorbis.encode.quality "70"

 ---------------